chang/jwilber.github.io/_posts/2017-04-18-Trump-Would-Have-Won-Anyway.md

-The USA prides itself on being a symbol of democracy, but in light of recent elections, it's electoral process,the [electoral college](), has found itself in a position of criticism.
+The United States of America prides itself on being the world symbol of democracy; a place where eve ..., However in light of recent elections, it's election process,the [electoral college](), has found itself in a position of criticism.

 On the one hand, some people claim that it's necessary and gives a voice to states that otherwise would go ignored, while some claim that it's unfair for giving a disproportionate amount of votes to low-population states.
 Others claim it's arbitrary - after all, [reforming just two state borders and shifting only four counties]() would have resulted in a Hillary Clinton victory.

 This post investigates the elctoral college.
 Specifically, it aims to answer the following question:

 ***Does the electoral college favor one party over another, and if so, did this bias affect the election outcome?***

+***

+### Randomizing the Election

 To investigate any bias inheret in the electoral college, we'll randomize state creation in the United States of America.